jotaijs/jotai-devtools/README.md

 ### Next JS setup

+_You may skip this section if you're not using [Next.js](https://nextjs.org)._

-Enable `transpilePackages` for CSS to be imported correctly.
+Enable `transpilePackages` for the UI CSS and components to be transpiled correctly.

 ```ts
 // next.config.ts